 Some people have suggested that religion provided the main focus for the difference between the two sections but that theory seems untenable.
 Although there was some anti-Catholic feeling in Chelmsford, it probably was just a small part of a nationwide prejudice toward Catholics that erupted after the disillusionment of the first World War.
-A group of Ku Klux Klansmen did meet in Chelmsford in October, 1924, and it was rumored that during the previous summer, there had been large outdoor meetings in the open country.
-There were probably very few, if any, members from Chelmsford, although crosses were burned on St. Mary's lawn in the early 1930.s.
+A group of Ru Klux Klansmen did meet in Chelmsford in October, 1924, and it was rumored that during the previous summer, there had been large outdoor meetings in the open country.
+There were probably very few, if any, members from Chelmsford, although crosses were burned on St. Mary's lawn in the early 1930.s.4 the Center was then built in the North.
+Each section had its town newspaper correspondent, as did the 6ther sections.

 There can be no question that attempts were constantly made to minimize the division between North and Center.
-At least one Selectman came from each section, town committees were divided evenly, graduations were held in the North and in the Center on alternating years, and what was built in the Center was then built in the North.
-Each section had its town newspaper correspondent, as did the other sections.
+At least one Selectman came from each section, town committees were divided evenly, graduations were held in the North and in the Center on alternating years, and what was built in

-The highpoint of this enmity came in 1924 when the North debated secoding from Chelmsford.
+The highpoint of this enmity came in 1924 when the North debated seceding from Chelmsford.
 Led by Bernard Gilmore, the Agent at the Silesia mills, a group of residents of the North met to discuss setting up a separate township or merging with Lowell.
 The impetus for the secession move came from a recent legislative enactment that permitted the creation of new townships.